 Recommendations

-Those who are interested to read the full report, here is the link: https://www.researchgate.net/publication/329577771_Interventions_to_improve_healthcare_workers’_hand_hygiene_compliance_A_systematic_review_of_systematic_reviews
+For those who are interested to read the full report, here is the link: https://www.researchgate.net/publication/329577771_Interventions_to_improve_healthcare_workers’_hand_hygiene_compliance_A_systematic_review_of_systematic_reviews